all-of-us/raw-data-repository/rest-api/offline/README.md

 # Biobank Reconciliation Pipeline

-Match up orders received via API (BiobankOrder) and orders received at the Biobank with records uploaded in CSVs (BiobankStoredSample); then generate a report of how long it took any sample to get stored and whether any are missing.
+Match up orders received via API (BiobankOrder), and samples received at the Biobank in records uploaded in CSVs (BiobankStoredSample); then generate a report of how long it took any sample to get stored and whether any are missing.

 This pipeline is necessary because samples have separate IDs on the